benjamin-awd/OutlookParser50/README.md

 This application was created with the goal of automating a work process involving media monitoring i.e. saving and compiling details such as the date and title of a news article to an Excel spreadsheet.

+Please note that this was created for a very specific use-case -- you may have to

 # Description
 ## Email Parser
 The email parser functions by querying the user for a folder path.
 The parser then checks for emails in the folder, and iterates over each email.